gatsbyjs/homepage-starters/plugins/drupal-plugin/docs/setup.md

       <img src="./docs/images/setup-step-6.png" width="500">

-   1. The credentials for loggin in are:
+   1. The credentials for logging in are:
       ```sh
       username: admin
       password: DrupalGatsby123
       ```

-## Local Developement
+## Local Development

 The `composer.json` file as well as exported configurations found in the `config` folder are also included.
 If you decide to import and install these configurations, please do so before executing the `sql` script and be sure `not` to clean the existing database.